Mar 2, 2021

 There are some exceptions and situations where safe cell phone use is permitted.
-You can call 911 in an emergency situation, and you can use handheld devices when you are lawfully parked or have safely pulled off the road and are not impeding traffic.
+You can call 911 in an emergency, and you can use handheld devices when you are lawfully parked or have safely pulled off the road and are not impeding traffic.

 The RCMP explains : “There are special circumstances under which it is safe to use a cellular device.
-If you see a hazardous driver swerving or driving erratically, safely pull over with your hazard lights on and call 9-1-1.
-Gather as many details as you can, including the direction in which the car was going, the street it was on, and the make and model of the vehicle.
+If you see a hazardous driver swerving or driving erratically, safely pullover with your hazard lights on and call 9-1-1.
+Gather as many details as you can, including the direction in which the car was going, the street, and the vehicle make and model.
 Knowing the license plate number can help too.”

-Emergency personnel such as police, firefighters and EMS are permitted to use cell phones while driving.
+Emergency personnel such as police, firefighters, and EMS can use cell phones while driving.
 “Commercial and public transit drivers, as well as public service workers who are engaged in the performance of their duties, will be able to view the display screens of mobile data terminals and logistical tracking and dispatching devices,” says MTO.

 What Other Ways Are Drivers Distracted If They Are Not Using Their Phone?